 Steele collaborated with his colleagues and developed a measure for identity threats.
 High-performing, confident white math students would be pitted against Asian-American math students: white students would be given a test and told that Asian-Americans traditionally did better on the test.
-The beauty of the experiment was that it measured stereotype threats for people who’d rarely thought about that stereotype—in other words, it measured how white students would perform when they were made aware of the stereotype that Asian-Americans were better at math.
-(While it was objected that white students already knew about this stereotype, Steele reasons that positive stereotypes wouldn’t have a big impact on white students’ inferiority, since they hadn’t lived around many Asian-Americans).
+The beauty of the experiment was that it measured stereotype threats for people who’d rarely thought about that stereotype—in other words, it measured how white male students would perform when they were made aware of the stereotype that Asian-Americans were better at math.
+(While it could be objected that white students already knew about this stereotype, Steele reasons that positive stereotypes of another group wouldn’t have a big impact on the white students’ inferiority, especially since these were already confident, high-performing white male students.)

 Steele’s assumption in this experiment is that white students wouldn’t have devoted a lot of time to thinking about the stereotype that Asian-Americans are better at math than other races.
 While this seems like a somewhat dubious assumption, Steele argues that these particular white students hadn’t interacted with many Asian-Americans, and therefore didn’t think about the stereotype very often.
 In this way, Steele attempts to measure whether newly-fostered stereotypes can be as powerful as stereotypes that subjects have contemplated for their entire lives.